whosgriffith/banking-kotlin/README.md

 # Banking Transactions DEMO
-A RESTful API example for simple transactions processing application.
+A RESTful API example for a simple transactions processing application.

 ## REQUIREMENTS